 All buses accept only cash payments.

 These operators run on an exact fare system; no change is given.
 Payments must be in Barbados Dollars and are paid into a fare box.
-However, paper notes must be unfolded and shown to the bus driver first.
+You must pay the fare as soon as you embark.
+Paper notes must be unfolded and shown to the bus driver before being deposited.

 When you are approaching your destination, press the nearest 'stop' button to let the bus driver know that you want to disembark at the next bus stop.